kddubey/cappr/docs/source/a_note_on_workflow.rst

 In general, you should gather as many of these input-output pairs/examples as is feasible.
-If there are only 2 possible choices (and say accuracy is 90%), then gather at least 150 examples.\ [#]_ As the number of possible choices increases, or as accuracy gets closer to random guessing, the more examples are needed to evaluate the system.
+If there are only 2 possible choices (and say accuracy is 90%), then gather at least 150 examples.\ [#]_ As the number of possible choices increases, or as accuracy gets closer to random guessing, more examples are needed to evaluate the system.

 If you don't have that many input-output examples immediately within reach, then do the hard but important work of making them up.\ [#]_ Think carefully about the types of